ScanMountGoat/ldr_tools_blender/README.md

 ## Projects
 ### ldr_tools
 A Rust library for working with LDraw files.
 This performs all the parsing and geometry handling.
-This project can be used in other Rust projects by adding the following line to the `Cargo.toml`.
+This project can be used in other Rust projects by adding the following line to the `Cargo.toml`. ldr_tools is used for loading models in the [ldr_wgpu](https://github.com/ScanMountGoat/ldr_wgpu) renderer.

 `ldr_tools = { git = "https://github.com/ScanMountGoat/ldr_tools_blender" }`